xlrte/website/docs/getting-started/first-service.md

 ---

 # Setup your first service
+If you want some more context, you can look at our [example project](https://github.com/xlrte/example-app-gcp)

 ## Inspect your initialized environment
 If you initialized an environment in the previous step, you should now have something like this in your git repository (assuming you use git):